 Table of Contents

-- Step 2: Base URL and endpoint mapping
+- Step 2: Swap the base URL and remap endpoints

 - Getting started